MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-III-Animal-Plant-Health-Inspection-Service-Department-Agriculture/part-301-Domestic-Quarantine-Notices/subpart-X-Phytophthora-Ramorum/section-301.92-1.md

 *Plant Protection and Quarantine.* The Plant Protection and Quarantine program of the Animal and Plant Health Inspection Service, United States Department of Agriculture.

-*Quarantined area.* Any State, or any portion of a State, listed in § 301.92-3(a)(3) of this subpart or otherwise designated as a quarantined area in accordance with § 301.92-3(a)(2) of this subpart.
+*Quarantined area.* Any State, or any portion of a State, designated as a quarantined area in accordance with § 301.92-3.

-*Regulated article.* Any article listed in § 301.92-2(b) of this subpart.
+*Regulated article.* Any article listed in § 301.92-2(b).

-*Restricted article.* Any article listed in § 301.92-2(a) of this subpart.
+*Restricted article.* Any article listed in § 301.92-2(a).

 *Regulated establishment.* Any nursery regulated by APHIS pursuant to § 301.92-3(b).